Paula Badosa pics and videos

 At the US Open, Badosa reached the second Grand Slam quarterfinal of her career and the first at this major with wins over Viktorija Golubic,[188] Taylor Townsend,[189] qualifier Elena-Gabriela Ruse in a match that went to a deciding set tiebreak[190] and Wang Yafan in straight sets in the round of 16.[191]
 She lost in the last eight to Emma Navarro.[192]
 As a result, she returned to the top 20 in the rankings.

 She withdrew from her first round match against Ajla Tomljanović at the Wuhan Open due to gastroenteritis.[198]
 At the Ningbo Open, she defeated Diana Shnaider, in their fifth encounter of the season,[199] and local wildcard Wang Xiyu,[200] both from a set down, to reach the quarterfinals, where she scored her second top 10 win of the season with a win over Beatriz Haddad Maia.[201]
 At the semifinals match against Kasatkina, wich started two hours later than scheduled due to a rain delay, and had two additional delays in the first set, she retired due to an attack of dizziness before the start of the second set, after having her blood pressure checked by the doctors.[202]
-She later announced she was withdrawing from the last WTA 500 of the season in Tokyo, where she was scheduled to play Katie Boulter in the first round, ending her WTA season.[203]
+She later announced she was withdrawing from the last WTA 500 of the season in Tokyo, where she was scheduled to play Katie Boulter in the first round, ending her WTA Tour season[203] at No. 12 in the year-end rankings.

 Badosa is an aggressive baseliner, whose game is centred around her powerful serve and groundstrokes.
 Badosa has described her serve as her favourite shot, with her serve being a major weapon.
 Her first serve has been recorded as high as 122 mph (196 km/h), allowing her to serve multiple aces in any given match, and to dictate play from the first stroke.
 Due to her effective first serve, she typically wins a high percentage of first serve points.
 She also possesses effective and reliable kick and slice serves that she deploys as second serves, preventing opponents from scoring free points off her second serve; she is also proficient at defending her second serve.
 When Badosa is nervous, however, she takes risks on her second serve, occasionally leading to a relatively high double fault count.